Toolbox

 Your reading

-Metformin lowers fasting glucose by reducing hepatic glucose production.
-Your unmedicated fasting glucose would likely be higher.
+Metformin lowers blood glucose by reducing hepatic glucose production and improving insulin sensitivity.
+If you are on metformin, your unmedicated glucose would likely be higher.

 Insulin directly lowers blood glucose.
-Readings on insulin therapy reflect the medicated state, not your baseline.
+Glucose readings on insulin therapy reflect the medicated state and the dosing regimen, not endogenous glucose control.

 About this tool